 Red lentils are common in Mediterranean and Indian cooking.
-They are most used in Red Lentil Curries or Red Lentil Soups.
-Unlike brown and green, red lentils have slight sweetness and are vastly different in texture.
+They are mostly used in Red Lentil Curries or Red Lentil Soups.
+Unlike brown and green, red lentils have a slight sweetness and are vastly different in texture.
 As they cook, they become mushy, losing their shape and making them perfect for certain types of soups and curries.

 I love red lentils, but they are not interchangeable in this lentil soup recipe.

 Within brown and green lentils, there is also quite a variety.
 Traditionally French lentil soup is made with French du Puy lentils which are a variety of green lentil.
-They differ than typical green lentils in that they are smaller, darker, and hold their shape extremely well, making them the perfect lentil for salads and light soups.
+They differ from typical green lentils in that they are smaller, darker, and hold their shape extremely well, making them the perfect lentil for salads and light soups.

 While I recommend French lentils, you could also use traditional green lentils or brown lentils for this recipe.
-Just note that each variety of lentils has different cooking time.
+Just note that each variety of lentils has different cooking times.
 French and brown lentils take about 20-25 minutes to cook while green lentils need about 45 minutes.

-How to make lentil soup:
+How to make lentil soup